ivoyager/ivoyager/data/solar_system/README.txt

 *	The last column is ignored if header is "Comment".
 *	The first column header must be "name".
 *	Row name must be globally unique among all data tables.
-*	After header row there must be a "DataType" row.
+*	After header row there must be a "Type" row.
 See details below.
 *	Two more rows are optional: "Default" and "Units".
 See details below.

 Cell rules:

 *	Double-quotes (") will be removed if they enclose the cell on both ends.
 *	A prefix single-quote (') or underscore (_) will be removed.
-*	Blank cells are allowed for any DataType and (if no Default specified) are interpreted as missing or n/a values.
+*	Blank cells are allowed for any Type and (if no Default specified) are interpreted as missing or n/a values.
 These values will not be set in TableReader "build_" functions.
 However, get_int(), get_real(), etc., will return type-specific null-equivilent values (e.g., -1, NAN, etc.).

-Wikipedia:
+Hyperlinks to Wikipedia or internal wiki:

-All data tables can have column wiki_en, which specifies item text needed to complete URL for English language Wikipedia page.
-TODO: other localizations.
+Extension project can set Global.enable_wiki = true to have GUI hyperlinks.
-Also, we plan to implement similar (but different) headers to facilitate hyperlinks to internal game content wikis (a la Civilopedia).
+These links can be either to Wikipedia.org (in any available language) or an internal game wiki (a la "Civilopedia").
+For external Wikipedia links, item URL titles must be specified in table field "en.wikipedia", "es.wikipedia", etc. If non-English wiki titles are added, these locales also must be added to Global.wikipedia_locales.
+If game project has an internal wiki, add titles under table field "wiki" and set Global.use_internal_wiki = true.
+This will enable Global signal open_internal_wiki_requested(wiki_title) whenever a GUI hyperlink is pressed.

-DataType:
+Type (required row):

 	STRING
 		Normal Godot escaping applies for \n, \t, etc. We have also patched